 Linda Serepca - Executive Director

 Linda Serepca is Executive Director of the Charlotte Spirituality Center and author of the retreat workbook, Praying Twelve Steps With Jesus: A Journey Back to Wholeness.
 She has been practicing contemplative spiritual direction and facilitating prayer groups for over fifteen years in North Carolina.
 A spiritual director and retreat leader, Linda specializes in Ignatian Spirituality, discernment, twelve step recovery, the enneagram and veterans spiritual care.

 With a degree in Hospitality Management, Linda received her spiritual direction training with the Jesuits in Raleigh, her certification from the Charlotte Spirituality Center and her supervisory certificate from “Together in the Mystery Supervision Program” associated with San Francisco Theological Seminary.
 She also trained with the Enneagram Institute and teaches didactics at various venues in the community.
-Linda is a member of the Charlotte Emergent Cohort, Mecklenburg Ministries, and Spiritual Directors International.
+Linda is a member of Spiritual Directors International and has been team leader for the Wild Goose Festival Spiritual Direction Team for the past eight years.

-A teacher at the CSC and The Oratory Center for Spirituality, Linda is a progressive, ecumenical Catholic-Christian, a mother of five and loves community!
+A teacher and supervisor at the CSC , Linda is a progressive, ecumenical Catholic-Christian mom of five who loves community!
 Linda is also the co-founder of the annual event “Blanket Banquet” for the homeless in Charlotte.
 Her hero is Dorothy Day.

 Bryna Bozart - Founding Director